-Capital Public Radio's mission is to provide a trusted source of information, music and entertainment for curious and thoughtful people in efficient, sustainable ways that meet their needs while strengthening the civic and cultural life of the communities we serve.
+To provide a trusted and indispensable source of information, music, and entertainment while strengthening the civic and cultural life of the communities we serve.

 After 2000, Capital Public Radio added KUOP in Stockton, KXJS in Sutter, and KQNC in Quincy.
 In March of 2004, Capital Public Radio moved in to its new state-of-the-art broadcast studios and offices on the campus of Sacramento State.
 Over 470,000 listeners tune into classical, jazz, news and public affairs programming each week on one of Capital Public Radio's seven stations serving California's Central Valley and the Sierra Nevada.